 Factors in Determining the Potential Value of a Nursing Home Abuse Case

-1. Severity of Injuries: Court determine the severity of injuries in personal injury lawsuit on past and future medical expenses.
+1. Severity of Injuries: Court determines the severity of injuries in personal injury lawsuit on past and future medical expenses.
 Such expenses often include hospitalization costs, revision surgeries, rehabilitation case, prescription medication costs, and doctors visits.
-Common injuries in nursing homes are medication errors, malnutrition and dehydration, nursing home bed sores, broken bones due to slip and fall accidents, and acts of sexual abuse and verbal abuse.
+Common injuries in nursing homes are medication errors, malnutrition and dehydration, nursing home bedsores, broken bones due to slip and fall accidents, and acts of sexual abuse and verbal abuse.

 3. Life Care Costs – Disability Expenses: All too often injuries to the elderly develop into chronic medical complications and disabilities.
-Life case costs including disability care can run into hundreds of thousands each years.
+Life case costs including disability care can run into hundreds of thousands each year.
 Costs may include, round the clock nursing and medical care, physical therapy and rehabilitation, home care, and cost of transportation.
-In such circumstance the average yearly cost life care is multiplied by the number of years a victim of nursing home abuse is expected to live.
-For example the life care costs of a nursing home injury victims is estimated at $100,000 per year with an expected life span of 10 years equal to $1,000,0000.
+In such circumstance, the average yearly cost life care is multiplied by the number of years a victim of nursing home abuse is expected to live.
+For example, the life care costs of a nursing home injury victims is estimated at $100,000 per year with an expected lifespan of 10 years equal to $1,000,0000.

-4. Availability for Punitive Damages: Punitive Damages are awarded in instance where a defendant showed either an intent to cause harm or acted in reckless disregard for the life, health, and safety of others.
-Punitive damage are intended to punish a defendant to such an extend so as to alter future coarse of action.
+4. Availability for Punitive Damages: Punitive Damages are awarded in an instance where a defendant showed either an intent to cause harm or acted in reckless disregard for the life, health, and safety of others.
+Punitive damages are intended to punish a defendant to such an extent so as to alter future coarse of action.

 Experienced Legal Assistance: If you have any legal questions regarding nursing home abuse or injuries contact our law offices toll free (855)385-2529.
 All consultations are free of charge.